'Embodiment of evil': Jayme Closs kidnapper sentenced to die in prison

 “She lives in fear, doesn’t have a normal 13-year-old life, and that’s all from what you did,” Smith told Patterson in court.
 “I won’t let you destroy our family no more.
 We can be happy.”

-Patterson, with close-cropped hair and dressed in an orange prison uniform, sat with his head down most of the time.
+Patterson, with close-cropped hair and dressed in an orange prison uniform, sat with his head down most of the time in court.
 But he shook his head on two occasions.
 The first was when Barron County District Attorney Brian Wright said he remained a threat to Jayme.
-The second was when Babler said, based on a statement Patterson made in his jail cell, that he had fantasies of kidnapping and killing multiple people.
+The second was when Babler said Patterson stated he had “fantasies about keeping a young girl prisoner, torturing her, and totally controlling her,” according to a report.

 Patterson’s defense lawyer said “a lifetime of social isolation” led him to commit the crimes.